 CPM in Construction Management, Eighth Edition (2016), a graduate-level textbook and respected reference book for serious construction planners and schedulers, contains only a single reference to “dangling activities” as something to be precluded.
 It does not otherwise describe or define them.
 The book briefly discusses dangling starts/finishes as a problem unique to PDM schedules, but it uses the term “orphaned relationships” rather than “dangling”.

 The US’s Government Accounting Office (GAO) and Defense Contract Management Agency (DCMA) both align with the PMI practice standard, describing dangling activities according to the PDM concept.
 From GAO-16-89G, Schedule Assessment Guide; Best Practices for Project Schedules (2015) – “Dangling activities: number of remaining detail activities and milestones with no predecessor on start date” and “Dangling activities: number of remaining detail activities and milestones with no successor off finish date.”
 (As of the 21Nov’09 revision, DCMA’s 14-Point assessment guidelines provide comparable definitions and a “general rule to avoid Dangling Activities” under Metric #1: Logic.
 They are NOT explicitly included in the metric, however.)
 Open-ended logic (i.e. the CPM variety of dangling logic) is simply identified as “missing logic,” “missing predecessors,” or “missing successors.”
 This is the source of DCMA’s Metric #1.

 The Planning & Scheduling Excellence Guide (PASEG v3, 2016), published by the National Defense Industry Association, includes a brief section on Open Ended Tasks among things to avoid in its chapter on Horizontal Traceability.
 This section mentions “dangling logic” (specifically a dangling finish) as something to be avoided because it invalidates schedule risk assessment.
 Neither term is formally defined in the guide.

-AACE International (formerly the Association for Cost Engineering) publishes a number of recommended practices (RPs) related to project scheduling.
+AACE International (formerly the Association for the Advancement of Cost Engineering) publishes a number of recommended practices (RPs) related to project scheduling.
 Unfortunately RP 10S-90: Cost Engineering Terminology (which is routinely updated to reflect the development of related standards and RPs) includes a definition for “Open-Ended Activities” only.
 It ignores dangling logic of the PDM variety.

 Dangling Logic in BPC Logic Filter